w3f/polkadot-wiki/docs/kusama-social-recovery.md

 owner to have enough time to check and react in case someone pretends to be you and does a recovery process.

-> Note: set the block delay a little longer would be better since even they have acquired enough
+> Note: Setting the block delay to be a little longer would be better since even if an attacker acquired enough
 > signatures to recover your account, they would still have to wait until the block delay is passed
 > in order to control your account.